Same-sex marriage in Puerto Rico

+Legal history

 Background

-On March 19, 1999, Governor Pedro Rosselló signed into law legislation defying marriage as "a civil contract whereby a man and a woman mutually agree to become husband and wife."
-Article 68 of the Civil Code also explicitly prohibited marriages "between persons of the same sex or transsexuals contracted in other jurisdictions" from being recognized in Puerto Rico.
+In August 1997, the Senate of Puerto Rico began discussions on adding an explicit amendment banning same-sex marriage to the Civil Code, even though the law already defined marriage as a "union between a man and a woman".
+The proposal was promoted by religious groups, but rejected by LGBT activists who argued that the move served only to "stigmatize" same-sex couples as the Civil Code already defined marriage in heterosexual terms.
+The amendment generated significant media coverage and societal debate.
+Consequently, Representative Alba Rivera introduced a bill to legalize domestic partnerships in November 1997, although the bill was never brought up for debate in the chamber floor.
+The amendment banning same-sex marriage was amended and approved in the House of Representatives and sent back to the Senate for a concurrent vote, which provided approval a few months later.
+On March 19, 1999, Governor Pedro Rosselló signed it into law.
+Article 68 of the Civil Code was amended to explicitly prohibit marriages "between persons of the same sex or transsexuals contracted in other jurisdictions" from being recognized in Puerto Rico.
 These provisions were officially repealed in 2020.

 During a debate on civil unions in 2007, Secretary of Justice Roberto Sánchez Ramos said it might be unconstitutional to deny marriage rights to same-sex couples.
 In 2008, the Senate of Puerto Rico passed a motion to organize a referendum that would have asked voters to amend the Puerto Rico Constitution to define marriage as a "union between a man and a woman", while also banning same-sex marriages, civil unions and domestic partnership benefits.
 Known as resolution 99 (resolución 99), the proposed referendum was not approved by the House of Representatives, after the legislative committee studying the proposal decided not to recommend its approval.
 A similar bill was defeated in 2009.
 In early January 2010, Governor Luis Fortuño suggested to a group of evangelical ministers that he favored amending the Puerto Rico Constitution to restrict marriage to "the union of one man and one woman".
 Shortly afterwards, he categorically denied that he favored such a measure.